Pepe Martí

-Josep Maria "Pepe" Martí Sobrepera (/ca/, /es/; born 13 June 2005) is a Spanish racing driver who most recently competed in the FIA Formula 2 Championship for Campos Racing as part of the Red Bull Junior Team.
+Josep Maria "Pepe" Martí Sobrepera (/ca/, /es/; born 13 June 2005) is a Spanish racing driver who competes in Formula E for Cupra Kiro.

-A member of the Red Bull Junior Team since 2023, Martí most recently competed in the FIA Formula 3 championship for Campos, finishing fifth in the standings with three wins.
+A member of the Red Bull Junior Team from 2023–2025, Martí competed in the FIA Formula 3 Championship for Campos, finishing fifth in the standings with three wins.
 He is a race winner in the UAE and Spanish Formula 4 championships, having placed third in the latter, as well as the 2022 Formula Regional Asian Championship runner-up.

-Martí is due to compete in Formula E with Cupra Kiro for the 2025–26 season.
+He moved to FIA Formula 2 in 2024 with Campos and earnt 4 wins over two years in the series before departing midway through the 2025 season to compete in Formula E.

 Junior racing career

-Karting
+Karting (2016–2020)

 Martí started karting competitively in late 2016 at the age of eleven.
 In 2018 he was signed by Tony Kart, and the following year he won the Spanish Karting Championship in the Junior category, driving for Fernando Alonso's team.
-He then went on to finish 7th in the OK class of the CIK-FIA Karting World Championship in 2020, his last year of karting, with Kart Republic.
+He then went on to finish seventh in the OK class of the CIK-FIA Karting World Championship in 2020, his last year of karting, with Kart Republic.

-Formula 4
+Formula 4 (2021)

 Martí made his single-seater debut in January 2021, driving for Xcel Motorsport in the Formula 4 UAE Championship.
 He experienced a difficult debut, but was able to take his first podium during the second race in Yas Marina.
 After a second place in Dubai, he would then take his first single-seater victory during the second Yas Marina round.
 With one win and four podiums, Martí came seventh in the standings, 184 points behind champion Enzo Trulli.

 For the main season, Martí competed in Spanish F4 with Campos Racing, as the Valencian team made its debut in the championship.
 Martí began with a podium during the opening Spa-Francorchamps round.
 However, he had to wait until the fourth round at the MotorLand Aragón to taste his first wins, in which he secured a double victory.
 Despite not winning any more races, Martí attained four more podiums in the remaining three rounds whilst being in a fight for runner-up spot with teammate Sebastian Øgaard; as he ultimately finished third in the standings with two wins and nine podiums.

-Formula Regional
+Formula Regional (2022–2023)

 2022

 Martí started 2022 racing in the rebranded Formula Regional Asian Championship for Irish-Filipino team Pinnacle Motorsport, alongside Formula 4 rival Dilano van 't Hoff.
-Martí had a terrible start to the season with two retirements, but following that, he manage to notch five podiums and score consistently.
+Martí had a challenging start to the season with two retirements, but following that, he manage to notch five podiums and score consistently.
 Due to this, he finished the season with 158 points to claim second place in the overall standings, while also winning the rookie cup.